SGI IRIS

-The SGI IRIS series of terminals and workstations from Silicon Graphics was produced in the 1980s and 1990s.
+The SGI IRIS series of terminals and workstations from Silicon Graphics that was produced in the 1980s and 1990s.
 IRIS is an acronym for Integrated Raster Imaging System.

 Overview

 68000

 Silicon Graphics's first product, shipped in November 1983, was the IRIS 1000, a terminal with hardware-accelerated 3D graphics based on the Geometry Engine developed by Jim Clark and Marc Hannah at Stanford University.
 As a terminal, it was not intended for standalone use, and was instead attached to a VAX-11 running VAX/VMS or Unix.
 It was soon followed by the IRIS 1200, another terminal with a larger backplane, before the IRIS 1400 emerged as Silicon Graphics's first standalone workstation in 1984.
 The processor used in these early systems, the 'PM1', was a variant of the SUN (Stanford UNiversity) processor, and sported a Motorola 68000 (or 68010) clocked at 8 MHz.
 With the IRIS 2000 series (released in 1985) came Silicon Graphics's first inhouse processor, with a Motorola 68010 running at 10 MHz.
 The final Motorola 68000-based series, the 3000s released in 1986, utilized a 68020 running at 16 MHz.

 These systems ran the 'IRIS Workstation Software Distribution' operating system (which was later referred to simply by the major revision of the Graphics Library, GL1 or GL2), a customized variant of UniSoft UniPlus System V Unix, which was the predecessor to the UMIPS-SysVR3-derived 4D1.
-Certain internal Silicon Graqphics documentation referred to both GL2 and 4D1 as "IRIX", dubbing GL2 as "IRIX Version 3", and 4D1-3 as "IRIX System 5.3 version 3", though the name would only be used externally to refer to 4D1.
+Certain internal Silicon Graphics documentation referred to both GL2 and 4D1 as "IRIX", dubbing GL2 as "IRIX Version 3", and 4D1-3 as "IRIX System 5.3 version 3", though the name would only be used externally to refer to 4D1.
 GL2 used a proprietary (and highly rudimentary) windowing system named mex (Multiple EXposure); though Silicon Graphics's port of NeWS - referred to as '4sight' - was originally developed for the IRIS 3000 series, the port was refocused to the MIPS-based 4D/70, and only saw release with 4D1-3.